 ARTICLE V: OFFICERS

 1. The officers of the Club shall be a President, a Vice-President, a Secretary and a Treasurer; provided, however, the same person may hold the office of Secretary and Treasurer.
-They shall be elected annually by the voting members as the annual meeting from the Board of Governors following the election of the incoming Governors.
+They shall be elected to 5-year terms by the voting members at the annual meeting from the Board of Governors following the election of the incoming Governors.

 2. In addition to the officers of the Club, the voting members shall elect for a term of 5 years at the annual meeting from the voting members a Master of Hounds or Joint Masters of Hounds.

 3. The President shall preside at all meetings of the Club and of the Board of Governors.
 The President shall, with the Secretary or Treasurer, sign all contracts with written obligations of the Club and perform such other duties as may be required by the By-laws of the Club or by the Board of Governors.
 The President shall at each annual meeting present on behalf of the Board of Governors a written report covering the activities of the Club since the last annual meeting.
 The President shall be ex-officio a member of all committees.